Ellis Rowan: Queensland Museum Collection

 For today's botanists, Ellis Rowan's painting has limited scientific research value because they are lacking the critical details that is necessary for the botanical illustrations.
 However, these flora drawings are accurate and clear enough to help people identify most of the plants she drew.
 Although Ellis confessed that she knew very little about plants, she maintained her passion and love to discovering the botanical world, dried many specimens as her collections.

 In the early year of her career, there was the trend that depicting the flower or fruit as an isolated part or branch, but her later career showed a change which was inclined to put plants in their own environment rather than in a studio-like space.
 Ellis created her botanical world more than paint every detail of her observation.
 There are some ‘new species’ plants created by Ellis, which often added one part of a plant to another, the most surprisingly, the arrangement of these different types plants presented a pleasing combination.

 There is another reason why Ellis’ paintings are not strong enough to be called the scientific illustration.
 It seems that Ellis had her own taste when she choosing the object, which resulted in the limitation of botanical species in her painting.
-She preferred colorful and showy species rather than many small-flowered herbaceous species, for example, waterlilies were her most favorite flowers, and there was no depicting of the large and significant sunflower family in her artworks.
+She preferred colorful and showy species rather than many small-flowered herbaceous species.
+For example, waterlilies were her favourite flowers, and there was no depicting of the large and significant sunflower family in her artworks.